Developed in Consultation with Screen Professionals with Disability

 The course will include:

-- Identifying and implementing your reasonable adjustments
+- Identifying and implementing reasonable adjustments

-- How to write and submit an access rider
+- How to write and submit an Access Rider

-- How to confidently and effectively communicate access requirements on-set
+- Communicating access requirements on-set

 - Getting started in the screen industry